Now Reading

 Pain au Chocolat or Chocolate Croissant?

-So without further ado, here is Cédric Grolet’s pain au chocolat recipe!
-Also, if you need more guidance on how to shape the pains au chocolate, you can see how the baker is doing it in this Vogue France video.
+So, without further ado, here’s Cédric Grolet’s pain au chocolat recipe!
+And if you need a bit more help shaping your pains au chocolat, you can watch the master baker himself in this Vogue France video.

 french recipe pain au chocolat

-The star pâtissier gives us his secret recipe for the world-famous pain au chocolat.
+The renowned pâtissier shares his secret recipe for the pain au chocolat.

 Prep Time 40 minutes